Travel, Entertainment, & Auto Rules

 - Identify temporary and indefinite job assignments recognizing the critical factor in distinguishing the two job assignments.

-- Identify the elements of domestic business travel, the 51/49 test, and what costs are deductible.
+- Identify the elements of domestic business travel and what costs are deductible.

 - Specify the “point-to-point” rule for different modes of transportation and which expenses incurred on a business trip with an extended stay or side trip are deductible.